Anatoly Slivko: Trial

 Slivko's trial was held in Nevinnomyssk in June 1986; he pleaded not guilty to the charges—claiming all seven deaths were accidental.
-He was found guilty of all charges and sentenced to death later the same month and incarcerated in Novocherkassk prison, to await execution.
-Slivko did lodge a formal appeal against his conviction with the Supreme Court of Russia, but this appeal was rejected.
+He was found guilty of all charges and sentenced to death later the same month and was transferred to Novocherkassk prison to await execution.
+Slivko appealed against his conviction to the Supreme Court of Russia, but this appeal was rejected.

 Death row interview

 At the request of a Rostov-based detective named Viktor Burakov, Slivko was asked by the police to provide an insight into the minds of serial murderers just weeks prior to his execution.
-Slivko agreed to this request, and consented to both face-to-face interviews and handwritten correspondence with investigators, who were actively seeking insight into the mind of a then-unidentified serial killer active in and around the Rostov Oblast known as the Forest Strip Killer, who had killed a minimum of twenty-nine victims by the time of their initiating contact with Slivko.
+Slivko agreed to this request and consented to both face-to-face interviews and handwritten correspondence with investigators, who were actively seeking insight into the mind of a then-unidentified serial killer active in and around the Rostov Oblast known as the Forest Strip Killer, who had killed a minimum of twenty-nine victims by the time of their initiating contact with Slivko.

-Slivko did provide investigators with a deep insight into how offenders such as himself were able to function in society without detection or suspicion, the general "rules" created insofar as to how their crimes were to be committed to achieve their desired outcome, and advice as to how to prevent the emergence of future offenders such as himself in Soviet society, which included his suggestion that Soviet schools should provide adolescent students with greater knowledge and acceptance of sexuality, adding in one letter: "If I had had [knowledge of sexual perversions], I might have gone to a doctor as soon as the first abnormal symptoms appeared."
-However, Slivko knew little of the investigators' manhunt for the Forest Strip Killer, and much of the actual advice he provided on the specific case would prove to be incompatible or incorrect.
+Slivko did provide investigators with a deep insight into how offenders such as himself were able to function in society without detection or suspicion, the general "rules" created insofar as to how their crimes were to be committed to achieving their desired outcome, and advice as to how to prevent the emergence of future offenders such as himself in Soviet society, which included his suggestion that Soviet schools should provide adolescent students with greater knowledge and acceptance of sexuality, adding in one letter: "If I had had [knowledge of sexual perversions], I might have gone to a doctor as soon as the first abnormal symptoms appeared."
+However, Slivko knew little of the investigators' ongoing manhunt in the Rostov Oblast, and much of the actual advice he provided on the specific case would prove to be incompatible or incorrect.

 At the time of the investigators' final death row interview with Slivko, his scheduled execution was to take place within hours.
-According to procurator Issa Kostoyev, upon conclusion of their final meeting, he deceived Slivko into the belief they were to convene at a later date by shaking his hand and stating "Next time, we'll talk in greater detail."
-The then-unidentified serial killer investigators sought at the time of this death row interview with Slivko, Andrei Chikatilo, was arrested in November 1990 and would be convicted of killing fifty-two women and children in October 1992.
+According to procurator Issa Kostoyev, upon conclusion of their final meeting he deceived Slivko into the belief they were to convene at a later date by shaking his hand and stating, "Next time, we'll talk in greater detail."
+The then-unidentified Rostov serial killer, Andrei Chikatilo, was arrested in November 1990 and would be convicted of killing fifty-two women and children in October 1992.

 Execution

-On 16 September 1989, just hours after his final face-to-face interview with investigators to assist in their manhunt for the Forest Strip Killer, Slivko was taken from his death row cell to a soundproofed room in Novocherkassk prison and executed with a single gunshot behind the right ear.
+On 16 September 1989, just hours after his final interview with Kostoyev, Slivko was taken from his death row cell to a soundproofed room and executed with a single gunshot to the back of the head.